Artists who explore the Crucifixion

 Witter creates these extremely intricate and ethereal bone sculptures which resemble delicate floral and coral-like formations that stand at the verge of sculpture and design and suggest a potential bridge between art and food (waste).
 Since January Witter has taken over Hix Art and has been recycling the restaurant’s meat waste by turning it into beautiful sculptural pieces which are all going towards her next show, 'Bloom'.
 This show is based around creatively raising peoples' awareness to the amount of excessive waste the plane creates daily, in particular, restaurants.
 Witter does this by transforming materials destined to become garbage into long-lasting objects of beauty.

-“It’s a fantastic opportunity for me because the location is so conducive to my productivity.”
+HER PROCESS: “It’s a fantastic opportunity for me because the location is so conducive to my productivity.”
 Witter says.
 “Being a meat restaurant, I have bountiful amounts of bones available from the kitchen, and I’m fortunate enough to have the use of Mark’s separate kitchen library to prep them.
 In the evenings I boil and scrub all the bones clean, and leave them overnight in bleach.
 Then in the day, I’m working down in the gallery creating the sculptures with him.
 As the menu changes slightly, I’m receiving different bones, which is a lovely natural guideline to works I’m then making.
 Like receiving different ingredients.”

 As the sculptures are completed, one by one they are displayed up above the bar in the restaurant for customers to view.